Arcadesys/writersroom/writersprompt.md

 - `line`: Input line number corresponding to the edit.
 - `type`:
   - "addition": only provide newly inserted text
+  - "replacement": rewrite the existing snippet in full with the improved phrasing
+  - "star": highlight passages that already excel
   - "subtraction": output must be null (for removed text)
   - "annotation": no text is added or deleted; output is a brief bracketed comment or suggestion
 - `category`: one of "flow", "rhythm", "sensory", or "punch"
 - `original_text`: a snippet (phrase or sentence) of the affected text for context
 - `output`:
   - If type = "addition": only the text being inserted
+  - If type = "replacement": the revised text that should replace the original snippet
+  - If type = "star": an optional brief note celebrating why the passage works so well
   - If type = "subtraction": must be null
   - If type = "annotation": a succinct bracketed comment, e.g., [RHYTHM: try varying sentence length.]